SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Home security systems are designed to protect homes, and that should include the outside of your house.
 Most companies offer equipment like outdoor security cameras.
 These cameras alone provide a solid foundation, but if you're reading this, you're likely looking for comprehensive perimeter security that goes beyond basic surveillance.
 Well, we have just the right recommendations for you.

-We've rigorously tested five security systems that deliver superior outdoor protection compared to standard home security offerings.
-ADT offers state-of-the-art monitoring and smart outdoor cameras from Google Nest.
-Vivint uses home automation to elevate its security capabilities, and SimpliSafe brings serious muscle with its Active Guard Outdoor Protection feature.
-Rounding out the list are Arlo and Deep Sentinel – two brands built around exceptional outdoor camera performance.
+We tested and evaluated four security systems that stand out for their outdoor protection capabilities — going well above industry standards.
+ADT brings state-of-the-art monitoring and smart outdoor cameras to the table.
+Vivint uses home automation to elevate its security capabilities, and SimpliSafe delivers serious muscle with its Active Guard Outdoor Protection feature.
+Rounding out the list is Arlo — a brand built entirely around exceptional outdoor camera performance.
+Let’s find out which option is best for you.

 From Anthony Travaglia, Retired Police Officer, Home Security Expert